Skip to content

 /do review the auth module

-Tier 2 keyword match Routing to /review because input contains "review" (keyword match, 0 tokens) --- HANDOFF --- - 5-pass review complete: auth module (src/auth/) - 3 issues found: 1 security (token expiry unchecked), 2 style - Security issue is blocking — fix before merge - No test regressions detected ---
+Tier 2 candidate evidence: /review Semantic confirmation /review matches the leading review intent; activation and worktree boundaries still apply --- HANDOFF --- - 5-pass review complete: auth module (src/auth/) - 3 issues found: 1 security (token expiry unchecked), 2 style - Security issue is blocking - fix before merge - No test regressions detected ---

 CAMPAIGN